csimth335/MTH335/Chapter4/gaussian-elimination.md

 L, U, ps
 ```

-This is different than partial pivoting, as might be expected in some cases.
-The $LU$ factorization is not unique.
+This ended up being the same as partial pivoting, as might be expected in some cases, but certainly not all, as the $LU$ factorization is not unique.
 What can be said is:

 > Theorem 2, p173 With pivoting, there is a factorization $LU = PA$.